JUGisMUG/sileco.db/README.md

 db.fetchAllData(); //-> Fetches everything in the database

+db.deleteKey('object', 'key'); //-> Deletes the provided key from the given object

-db.deleteEach('data'); //-> Deletes the data from the database that has the provided data in the name of it.
+db.deleteEach('data'); //-> Deletes each data that starts with the given parameter

 //Example For understanding the (deleteEach) function better: